Quadratic voting: Robustness

 Robustness of a voting system can be defined as how sensitive a voting scheme is to non-ideal behavior from either voters or outside influence.
 The robustness of QV with respect to various non-idealities has been studied, including collusion among voters, outside attacks on the voting process, and irrationality of the voters.
 Collusion is possible in most voting schemes to one extent or another, and what is key is the sensitivity of the voting scheme to collusion.
 It has been shown that QV exhibits similar sensitivity to collusion as one-person-one-vote systems, and is much less sensitive to collusion than the VCG or Groves and Ledyard mechanisms.
 Proposals have been put forward to make QV more robust with respect to both collusion and outside attacks.
 The effects of voter irrationality and misconceptions on QV results have been examined critically by QV by a number of authors.
 QV has been shown to be less sensitive to 'underdog effects' than one-person-one-vote.
 When the election is not close, QV has also been shown to be efficient in the face of a number of deviations from perfectly rational behavior, including voters believing vote totals are signals in and of themselves, voters using their votes to express themselves personally, and voter belief that their votes are more pivotal than they actually are.
 Although such irrational behavior can cause inefficiency in closer elections, the efficiency gains through preference expression are often sufficient to make QV net beneficial compared to one-person-one-vote systems.
 Some distortionary behaviors can occur for QV in small populations due to people stoking issues to get more return for themselves, but this issue has not been shown to be a practical issue for larger populations.
-Due to QV allowing people to express preferences continuously, it has been proposed that QV may be more sensitive than 1p1v to social movements that instill misconceptions or otherwise alter voters' behavior away from rationality in a coordinated manner.
+Due to QV allowing people to express preferences continuously, it has been proposed that QV may be more sensitive than one-person-one-vote to social movements that instill misconceptions or otherwise alter voters' behavior away from rationality in a coordinated manner.